Does Smoothing Matter?: The Metrics

 The solution of the coupled Einstein-Maxwell field equations which describes a set of $n=1\dots N$ extremal black holes with charges $q_n$ in five dimensions\footnote{In four dimensions, the solution \cite{maj,gkltt} has the form $ds^2=-{\Omega}^{-2}dt^2+{\Omega}^2d{\vec x}^2,~ A_{0}={\Omega}^{-1}$.} is \cite{gkltt}: \beq ds^2=-{\Omega}^{-2}dt^2+{\Omega}{\ }d{\vec x}^2~, \qquad A_{0}=\frac{\sqrt 3}2{\Omega}^{-1}~,\qquad {\Omega}=1+\sum_{n=1}^N \frac{q_n}{{|{\vec x}-{\vec x}_n|^2}}~~; \eeq as we are in five dimensions, $d{\vec x}^2=dx^2+dy^2+dz^2+dv^2$.
 We note that $\Omega$ is time-independent and harmonic (it satisfies ${\nabla}^2{\Omega}=0$ outside the source), and that, in these coordinates, the horizon of each black hole is shrunk down to a point.

 These are BPS solutions, with the property that gravitational attraction and electromagnetic repulsion between any set of them cancel \cite{maj}.
-This makes them time-independent: with no forces between them, they are in equilibrium.
-This is also what ensures that solutions for a set of them are easily found, namely by the sum in (\ref{(4.1)}).
+This makes them time-independent, and allows for the simple solution in (\ref{(4.1)}).

-We consider two configurations: a discrete $(D)$ and a smooth $(S)$ solution.
-In $(D)$, we have a discrete set of black holes positioned along a line at equal distances $L$ from one another other, whereas in $(S)$ we have smooth charged string along an axis.
+We consider two configurations: a discrete and a smooth solution.
+The discrete solution is for a set of black holes positioned along a line at equal distances $L$ from one another.
+The smooth solution is for a smooth charged string along an axis.
 The continuous set can be viewed as a limiting case of the discrete set, namely the limit as the number of black holes per unit length tends to infinity and as the charge of each black hole tends towards zero, in such a way that the total charge per unit length remains the same.

-\subsection{The Discrete Solution $(D)$}
+\subsection{The Discrete Solution}

-For the discrete case, we choose black holes with the same charge $q_D$; thus $\Omega_D$ is given by: \beq \Omega_D=1+\sum_{n=-\infty}^{\infty} \frac{q_D}{r^2+(v-n)^2}~, \eeq where black holes are one unit length apart on the $v$-axis and $r$ is the distance to the $v$-axis..
+For the discrete case, we choose black holes with the same charge $q_D$; thus $\Omega_D$ is given by: \beq \Omega_D=1+\sum_{n=-\infty}^{\infty} \frac{q_D}{r^2+(v-n)^2}~, \eeq where black holes are one unit length apart on the $v$-axis and $r$ is the distance to the $v$-axis.
 We can restore the separation $L$ by dimensional analysis (keeping the total charge per unit length constant): \beq \Omega_D^L=1+\sum_{n=-\infty}^{\infty} \frac{Lq_D}{r^2+(v-nL)^2} =1+\sum_{n=-\infty}^{\infty} \frac{q_D/L}{(r/L)^2+(n-[v/L])^2}~. \eeq Thus we can start with $L=1$ and find the dependence on $L$ simply by making the substitution $(r,v,q_D)\to (r/L,v/L,q_D/L)$.

 To evaluate the sum in (\ref{(4.2)}), we use contour integration.
 We find \beq \sum_{n=-\infty}^{\infty}\,{\frac{1}{r^2+(v-n)^2}} =\frac{i{\pi}{\cot}(\pi(v+ir))}{2r}-\frac{i{\pi}{\cot}(\pi(v-ir))}{2r}~~, \eeq which simplifies to \beq \sum_{n=-\infty}^{\infty}\, \frac{1}{r^2+(v-n)^2} ={\frac{\pi}{r}}{\frac{{\sinh}(2{\pi}r)}{{\cosh}(2{\pi}r)-{\cos}(2{\pi}v)}}~~. \eeq Thus, using (\ref{(4.2)}) and (\ref{(4.9)}), the metric for the discrete solution is given by: \beq \Omega_{D}=1+{\frac{{\pi}q_D}{r}} {\frac{{\sinh}(2{\pi}r)}{{\cosh}(2{\pi}r)-{\cos}(2{\pi}v)}}~~. \eeq